-Your First ASP.NET Core Application on a Mac Using Visual Studio Code
+Build an ASP.NET Core app on a Mac or Linux using Visual Studio Code

-This article will show you how to write your first ASP.NET Core application on a Mac.
+This article will show you how to write your first ASP.NET Core application on macOS or Linux.

 We will be using

 dotnet new to generate a new web application using the "Empty Web Template".
 Create a working directory for your project called firstapp . cd to firstapp.